Daimler Company: Simms and the Daimler engine

 Engineer Frederick Richard Simms was supervising construction of an aerial cableway of his own design for the Bremen Exhibition in 1889 when he saw tiny railcars powered by Gottlieb Daimler's motors.
-Simms, who had been born to English parents in Hamburg and raised by them there, became friends with Daimler, an Anglophile who had worked from autumn 1861 to summer 1863 at Beyer-Peacock in Gorton, Manchester.
+Simms, who had been born to English parents in Hamburg and raised by them there, became friends with Daimler, an Anglophile who had worked from autumn 1861 to summer 1863 at Beyer, Peacock & Company in Gorton, Manchester.

 Simms introduced Daimler's motors to England in 1890 to power launches.
 In an agreement dated 18 February 1891, he obtained British and Empire rights for the Daimler patents.
 That month, Daimler Motoren Gesellschaft lent Simms a motorboat with a 2 hp engine and an extra engine.
 In June 1891 Simms had set up a London office at 49 Leadenhall Street and founded Simms & Co consulting engineers.
-In May 1892, the motorboat, which Simms had named Cannstatt, began running on the Thames from Putney.
+In May 1892, the motorboat, which Simms had named Cannstatt, began running on the River Thames from Putney.
 After demonstrating a motor launch to The Honourable Evelyn Ellis, Simms's motor launch business grew rapidly, but became endangered when solicitor Alfred Hendriks was found to have been illegally taking money from the company.
 Hendriks severed his connections with Simms & Co. in February 1893.
 Simms' Daimler-related work was later moved into a new company, The Daimler Motor Syndicate Limited, which was formed on 26 May 1893.